Welcome to Placid!

 To use your template to automatically create images, you will have to embed it on your site.
 You’ll need a bit of coding experience to do that.

-Using the URL API
+Using the URL API / embed code

-Click on the Embed-Button of a template you want to implement.
 Take the HTML code displayed and integrate it in your pages.
 Be sure you use templates with the correct size for each platform!

 You can use the parameters of your image URL to dynamically change the elements and add different text or images.
 Use the layer names of the dynamic elements in your template as parameter names.